 I’ve been getting a lot of requests for more nut free recipes.
 Cashews are my favorite dairy replacement to make recipes creamy because they have such a mild flavor.
 But, to replace the cashew cream that I would have used in this soup, we’ll be using…. small white beans!

-That may sound odd to you, but I promise it is delicious and you will have NO idea there are beans in here.
+That may sound odd to you, but I promise it is delicious and you will have no idea there are beans in here.
 Plus, it makes the soup higher in protein and fiber and really creamy.
-Sounds like a winner to me.
+Try my white bean soup next!

 Saute for about 5 minutes or until the onions are translucent.
 Stir occasionally to make sure nothing sticks to the pot.